 Sustainable business model

 A responsible business model is necessary to be sustainable.
-Acknowledging that the company’s activities affect its surroundings, WWL issues a report consistent with the requirements of the GRI (Global Reporting Initiative) Standard.
-The Sustainability report for 2017 can be found under chapter 5.
-It describes how WWL manages its business in relation to the full sweep of environmental, social and governance issues that are material to it.
+Acknowledging that the Company’s activities affect its surroundings, Wallenius Wilhelmsen issues a report consistent with the requirements of the GRI (Global Reporting Initiative) Standard.
+The report for 2018 can be found under chapter three in this report.
+The report describes how Wallenius Wilhelmsen manages its business in relation to the environmental, social and governance issues that are material to it.

-To ensure that the right results are achieved in the right way, the company has a set of governing elements including its values, basic philosophy, leadership expectations, code of conduct, compliance polices and company principles.
-A corporate social responsibility statement is part of WWL’s governing principles.
-Making up the core of the company’s governance framework, the governing elements guide the employees in making the right decisions and navigating safely in a rapidly changing environment.
+To ensure that the right results are achieved in the right way, the Company has a set of governing elements including its values, leadership expectations, code of conduct and compliance policies.
+A corporate social responsibility statement is part of Wallenius Wilhelmsen’s governing principles.
+Making up the core of the Company’s governance framework, the governing elements guide the employees in making the right decisions and navigating safely in a rapidly changing environment.

-A summary of the governing elements is available electronically on the company’s intranet, as written documentation and as e-learning.
-In 2017, as in 2016, anti-corruption, competition law as well as fraud and theft received particular attention.
-The focus on anti-corruption, competition law etc. will continue in 2018.
+The governing elements are available electronically on the Company’s intranet, as written documentation and as e-learnings.
+In 2018, as in 2017, anti-corruption, competition law, and fraud and theft received particular attention.
+This focus will continue in 2019.